majgis/ngify/README.md

 Change Log
 ---
+**v1.4.1** - The name registered with Angular's $templateCache is now returned from the require of html files

 **v1.3.0** - Annotations are now optional, with the name and type coming from the filename.

 **v1.2.0** - The annotation statements are now removed from the output